-Jeff is grateful to have come from a family with gifts and experiences in both music and Christian worship, which provided roots for his own faith renewal, rekindled some 20 years ago when he began attending Messiah.
+Jeff Kidder has served as Messiah’s Music Director for 25 years and also extends Messiah’s music ministry to the Episcopal Church in Minnesota’s faith communities as part of its mission for renewal.
+Jeff is grateful to have come from a family with gifts and experiences in both music and Christian worship, which provided roots for his own faith renewal, rekindled many years ago when he began attending Messiah.
 Jeff’s work at Messiah revolves around coordinating music and worship activities.
 His main weekly task is to plan and prepare music for our Sunday worship (and other special) services.
-Jeff works closely with Paul Johnson (our part-time Music Assistant, who handles organ and keyboard playing), especially in the worship band as well as in general through prayerful planning and leading of the music ministry.
+Jeff works closely with Paul Johnson (our Music Minister, who handles organ and keyboard playing), especially in the worship band as well as in general through prayerful planning and leading of the music ministry.

 Paul came to Messiah in 2002 after graduating from St. Olaf College with a BA in music theory and composition.
 After working with Messiah’s Youth as an intern and volunteer he became the Music Assistant in 2004.
-He plays keyboard instruments, occasionally lead vocals, and assists Jeff Kidder in the leadership of Messiah’s Music Ministry.
+He plays keyboard instruments, leads vocals, and partners with Jeff Kidder in the leadership of Messiah’s Music Ministry.
 Paul became a Christian as a senior in high school.
 His wife Libby grew up attending Messiah.
 They have three boys, Gibbie, Ezra, and William.
-He can play an espresso machine just as well as a keyboard instrument and works at a local independent coffee shop as well as at Messiah.
-His family lives in the Crossroads Community in Frogtown with the Kidders and others.
-He loves studying the Bible, biking to work year-round, and tinkering with things that run on diesel or vegetable oil.
+Paul is also a professional coffee roaster and award-winning fine art photographer as well as a missioner to St. Martin’s on the Lake.

 Bobbie started attending Messiah in January of 2002 by volunteering with the Youth Group.
 Throughout her ministry at Messiah, she has been a Youth Intern (more than once) and Youth Coordinator.
 She graduated from North Central University with a degree in Youth Ministry and is originally from Hopkins, Minnesota.
 After college she spent a year as a missionary teacher on Saipan, an island in the north Pacific.
 She is married to Dan Booth whom she met while both were living and working in Northern Wisconsin.
 Bobbie knows her way around a kitchen and enjoys sharing a kitchen with Dan who also loves to cook.
-Bobbie likes curling up with a good book and loves to travel.
+Bobbie and Dan recently became parents to a son.

-Lori and her family started attending Messiah in 1988 and she began serving as Messiah’s coordinator for children’s ministry in 2012.
-Her past ministry commitments include campus pastoral care with InterVarsity Christian Fellowship at the University of Illinois and Carleton College.
+Lori and her husband Doug started attending Messiah in 1988 and she began serving as Messiah’s coordinator for children’s ministry in 2012.
+Her past ministry commitments include campus ministry with InterVarsity Christian Fellowship at the University of Illinois and Carleton College.
 Her theological interests include bible exegesis and family faith formation.
 Lori has a master’s degree in English from Texas A & M University and a biology degree from Harvard.
-Lori and her husband Doug have four children.
-Their oldest daughter teaches in Chicago, their second daughter is a senior in college studying music and comparative literature, their son is a freshman in college studying history, and their youngest daughter is a sophomore in high school.
-Lori relishes the joys of parenting, reading Tolstoy and Austen, baking bread, and running.
+The mother of four adult children, Lori relishes the joys of family life, reading Tolstoy and Austen, baking bread, and running.

 Ann and her family first started attending Messiah in 1988 and she has served as administrator since 1990.
 Her responsibilities include finances, budgeting, resource and building management, special projects, and liaison to vestry.
 She has a master’s degree in business administration from the University of Minnesota and an art history degree from Carleton College in Northfield.
 Ann lives in south Minneapolis and grew up Lutheran on a farm near Waseca, Minnesota.
 Her ministry involvement includes house group, healing team, hospitality, and prayer.
-She has three children: Josiah who teaches high school math north of Boston, Hannah lives in Washington, D.C. with her husband Mike and is a policy analyst for the Wounded Warrior Project, and James teaches law in Calgary, Alberta.
+She has three adult children.
 Ann is a swimmer, skiier, and skater.